 To learn more about me and to access my blog, you can find my private practice website here:

 ON A PERSONAL NOTE

-I am married and live with my husband in White Rock.
+I am married and live with my husband in Surrey.
 Some of what enriches my life includes spending time with friends and family, road cycling, mentoring youth, and practicing my Spanish wherever and whenever possible.
 One day, I'd like to complete a triathlon.
 I drink my coffee black.